ErniW/Processing-looped-animations/README.md

 ### Circular Perlin Noise
 In simplest words: we do a circle around a point in Perlin Noise 2D texture.
 That ensures we start and finish at same point.
 - After setting the desired framerate the circle is divided into angle step.
 - If we have many steps consider changing the radius of circle or smoothness parameters.
 You can do it by trial and error.
+Avoid setting them too high or too low.

 ## Exporting frames:
 - You can use `saveFrame("####.png");` similarly to what we had during our first classes with Processing.
 Then you can import frames to Adobe Premiere or After Effects, or any other software you know from first year's classes.
 This method has most flexibility.